FACT SHEET

 The role of the World Bank's technical assistance is to provide the analytical basis for improving the effectiveness of public spending for science, technology, and innovation.
 Over the medium term, the project is expected to contribute to increasing the absorption of EU funds for science, technology, and innovation.
 In the long term, this should lead to improved innovation performance of Croatia, as measured by innovation outputs such as intellectual property, publications, and similar.

 The World Bank’s partners in this project are policymakers involved in the research and innovation agenda.
-The implementation of the project entails close cooperation with the Ministry of Science and Education, the Ministry of Economy and Sustainable Development, the Ministry of Regional Development and EU Funds, the Croatian Science Foundation, and HAMAG-BICRO (Croatian Agency for SMEs, Innovations and Investments).
+The project is implemented in close cooperation with the Ministry of Science and Education (MSE).
+The Ministry of Economy and Sustainable Development (MESD), the Ministry of Regional Development and EU funds (MRDEUF), the Croatian Science Foundation, and HAMAG-BICRO (Croatian Agency for SMEs, Innovations and Investments) are also involved in some of the project activities.
 The analysis can also benefit the broader public, especially the scientific community and prospective and current beneficiaries of public support programs for science, technology, and innovation.

 The project consists of five components:

-- Midterm Evaluation of S3 – provides an assessment of the logical framework of the S3 policy and governance structure, proposes an evaluation design of specific instruments, and reviews the progress on the smart skills agenda.
-Work under this activity is in progress.
+4. Midterm Evaluation of Croatia’s S3 Policy Framework – provides an assessment of the logical framework of the S3 policy and governance structure (see the report here), proposes an evaluation design of specific instruments (see the report here), and reviews the progress on the smart skills agenda (see the report here).

-- Final Evaluation of S3 – analyzes the achievement of expected goals and indicators and provides some evidence of outcomes of the S3.
-Work under this activity is pending.
+5. Ex-post Evaluation of Croatia’s S3 Policy Framework – analyzes the achievement of expected goals and indicators and provides some evidence of outcomes of the S3.
+Work under this activity finished in December 2023 (see the report here).

 4. What are some of the key findings?